tendermint/go-amino/README.md

 This software implements Go bindings for the Wire encoding protocol.

 Wire is an object encoding specification.
-Think of it as an object-oriented Protobuf3 with native JSON support for an extra friendly developer experience.
-The goal of the Wire encoding protocol is to bring to parity a simple to use, common binary encoding scheme supported by the most popular object-oriented programming languages.
+Think of it as an object-oriented Protobuf3 with native JSON support.

+The goal of the Wire encoding protocol is to bring parity between application logic objects and persistence objects.

 (CAVEAT: we're still building out the ecosystem, which is currently most developed in Golang.
 But Wire is not just for Golang.
 If you'd like to